developermehedi789/E-Commerce-site/README.md

 # E-Commerce-site
-This is a E-Commerce site fontend design
+This is a E-Commerce site front end design